talarari/npm-scripts-help/README.md

 }
 ```

-## in .scriptshelprc.js file
+## 2) Create `.scriptshelprc.js` file
-add a file in the root of the project, next to package.json called scriptshelprc.js and export the scriptshelp object
+add a file in the root of the project, next to `package.json` called `.scriptshelprc.js` and export the scriptshelp object
 ```
 module.exports = {
   "help-message" : [